Inria-Empenn/narps_open_pipelines/INSTALL.md

 # Run the pipeline for team 08MQ, compare results with original ones,
 #   and produces a report with correlation values.
 narps_open_tester -t 08MQ

+# Compute the correlation values between results of 2T6S reproduction on 60 subjects with original ones
+#   WARNING : 2T6S must have been previously computed with a group of 60 subjects
+narps_open_correlations -t 2T6S -n 60

 # Get the description of team C88N in markdown formatting
 narps_description -t C88N --md